-When weighing up your immigration options, you'll want to review every element that will play a role in whether your greener pastures will really be greener.
+When weighing your immigration options, you'll want to review every element that will play a role in whether your greener pastures will really be greener.
 So when it comes to ticking off the priorities, safety should be right at the top.
 A safe setting contributes to the quality of life you'll experience in your new country.
 It is, therefore, important to find out more about the place you plan to resettle in.
 If you're planning to move to Canada, there’s one big question you need to find an answer for: Is Canada Safe?.

 Is Canada Safe?

 Canada is considered one of the safest countries in the world.
 In fact, it is one of the top 20 safest countries in the world, ranking at number 12 on the Global Peace Index.
-This is usually the drawcard for many seeking the ideal immigration destination, especially for those wishing to settle in North America; as the neighbour to the South, the United States ranks at 129.
+This is usually the drawcard for many seeking the ideal immigration destination, especially for those wishing to settle in North America; as the neighbor to the South, the United States ranks at 129.

 What makes Canada a Safe Country to Live in?